KinFit/KinFit/README.md

-# KinFit: A Kinematic Refit Package for Hadron Physics Experiments
+# KinFit: A Kinematic Fitting Package for Hadron Physics Experiments

 **For a more detailed user's guide and description of the package see**